 Arizona Endocrinology continues to be a leader in the field of Diabetes treatment.
 Our physicians are experienced and dedicated in managing Type 1 / Type 2 diabetes and Autoimmune diabetes.
-We offer onsite CGMS (Continuous Glucose Monitoring system) and Insulin pump training.
-We have a registered dietitian and Certified Diabetic Eudcator on staff.
-Please meet our enthusiastic and passionate dietitian Kimberly Vavrosky.
+We offer Dietary services and Insulin pump training.

 - Diabetes Common Terms (pdf)